adjtomo/pyatoa/docs/ex_w_mpi.rst

 Example Data
 ------------

-This code snippet requires example data stored in the Pyatoa repository.
+This example requires data stored in the Pyatoa repository.
 From a working directory, you can grab this data using the following commands:

 .. code:: bash